 As parents, rather than falling prey to unwanted stress, we must try to bring about an order which can elevate the atmosphere of the household in a positive way.
 We should start thinking about creating an environment similar to the 90s, where family and being together mattered the most.
 Include your kids in your everyday chores so that they get a glimpse, of what is being done in the house on a daily basis, and they will start to appreciate everything you do for them.
 We could even assign them little tasks like cleaning, helping around the house, etc, which will also prove to be a learning experience for them.
 Make them feel that they are contributing to building a safe haven.

 Try to create a structure in your home that you and your kids can realistically follow.
-Kids are more productive when they are under a structure and inside that space, you will get some time to complete your work.
+Kids are more productive when they are under a structure, and inside that space, you will get some time to complete your work.
 Try to be with your kids whenever they need you.
-You must understand the fact that they are more stressed than adults under these trying times, although they show it in a different manner.
-The structure you create is not a system but rather space where every activity has its own little corner.
-Just like how gadgets and media are able to grab the attention of children featuring a variety of activities, we should become the designers of multifaceted activity platform.
-There should be space for exploring their talents, familial bonding, little chores and duties, outdoor and indoor activities, media time, games and fun.
+You must understand that they are more stressed than adults under these trying times, although they show it differently.
+The structure you create is not a system but a space where every activity has its own little corner.
+Just like how gadgets and media can grab children’s attention by featuring various activities, we should become the designers of multifaceted activity platforms.
+There should be space for exploring their talents, familial bonding, little chores and duties, outdoor and indoor activities, media time, games, and fun.

-It’s time we dusted up our old board games, and fun stuff like “hide n seek” or even “Tag”, which both parents and kids enjoy together.
-In today’s digital age, we have all that we need to engage our dear ones at the tip of our fingers, search, to search for and find the most interesting activities and ideas to keep your kids engaged.
+It is time we dusted up our old board games and fun stuff like “hide n seek” or even “Tag,” which both parents and kids enjoy together.
 Spend a few minutes to create innovative talent boxes for your kids to explore.
-Let them go through experiential learning which can bring about a positive change.
-Let’s shut out the pandemic and create our own little world of wonders, within the safe walls of our home.
+Let them go through experiential learning, which can bring about a positive change.
+Let’s shut out the pandemic and create our own little world of wonders within the safe walls of our home.